 Previous applicants can re-apply six months after receiving their letter of rejection from a police Force.
 Applicants can only apply directly to one police force at a time.
-If you fail the process with Hertfordshire, you will be unable to transfer your SEARCH results to Bedfordshire or Cambridgeshire.

 Nationality

 Applicants should be UK or commonwealth citizen with a right of abode in the UK.
 If you're not a UK citizen, member of the EEA or a Swiss National, you must have a visa entitlement to live and work in the UK.